i5hi/btccapital/operations/policy.md

 ```

 Benefits:
-- 2 parties can addord to lose keys
+- 2 parties can afford to lose keys

 Disadvantage:
-- 1 member is being completed exluded
+- 1 member is being completely exluded
 - Addition of another member raises complexity